metaplex-foundation/umi/docs/publickeys-signers.md

 const pda = umi.eddsa.findPda(programId, seeds);
 ```

 Each seed must be serialized as a `Uint8Array`.
-You can learn more about serializers in [the Serializers page](./serializers.md) but here is a quick example showing how to find the metadata PDA of a given mint address.
+You can learn more about serializers on [the Serializers page](./serializers.md) but here is a quick example showing how to find the metadata PDA of a given mint address.

 ```ts
 const tokenMetadataProgramId = publicKey('metaqbxxUerdq28cj1RbAWkYQm3ybzjb6a8bt518x1s');